 The secret is to make sure you stay away from bright light and heavy foot traffic.
 If you keep these two factors in mind, then you have the best chance to remove people from the scene.

 Still interested in learning more about ND filters?
 Check our article on using neutral density filters for landscape photography!
+You can also try this alternative to remove people and objects from photos.

 Learn the secrets of long exposure photography with our course – Infinite Exposures!